jflamy/owlcms4/docs/Node.md

-## Installing Blue Owl
+## Installing the Blue Owl Refereeing Package

 ### Pre-Requisites

-Node.js is a very popular way to execute programs that are written in JavaScript.

-owlcms uses Node programs when the Blue Owl refereeing software is being used.
+Blue Owl requires a Node.js server to run.
 We will install two pieces of software, nvm and npm

 - nvm  which is a tool for installing Node.js.
 The process for Windows and for macOS/Linux is different.
 - npm (node package manager) which is what we will be using mostly.